 Watercourse crossing drainage structures on logging roads shall be planned, constructed, reconstructed, and maintained or removed, according to the following standards.
-Exceptions may be provided through application of Fish and Game Code Sections 1601 and 1603 and shall be included in the THP.
+Exceptions may be provided through application of Fish and Game Code Sections 1600 et seq. and shall be included in the THP.

 - (a) The location of all new permanent watercourse crossing drainage structures and temporary crossings located within the WLPZ shall be shown on the THP map.
 If the structure is a culvert intended for permanent use, the minimum diameter of the culvert shall be specified in the plan.
-Extra culverts beyond those shown in the THP map may be installed as necessary. - (b) The number of crossings shall be kept to a feasible minimum. - (c) Drainage structures on watercourses that support fish shall allow for unrestricted passage of all life stages of fish that may be present, and shall be fully described in the plan in sufficient clarity and detail to allow evaluation by the review team and the public, provide direction to the LTO for implementation, and provide enforceable standards for the inspector. - (d) When watercourse crossings, other drainage structures, and associated fills are removed the following standards shall apply: - (1) Fills shall be excavated to form a channel that is as close as feasible to the natural watercourse grade and orientation, and that is wider than the natural channel. - (2) The excavated material and any resulting cut bank shall be sloped back from the channel and stabilized to prevent slumping and to minimize soil erosion.
-Where needed, this material shall be stabilized by seeding, mulching, rock armoring, or other suitable treatment. - (e) All permanent watercourse crossings that are constructed or reconstructed shall accommodate the estimated 100-year flood flow, including debris and sediment loads.

-- (f) Permanent watercourse crossings and associated fills and approaches shall be constructed or maintained to prevent diversion of stream overflow down the road and to minimize fill erosion should the drainage structure become obstructed.
-The RPF may propose an exception where explained in the THP and shown on the THP map and justified how the protection provided by the proposed practice is at least equal to the protection provided by the standard rule. - (g) Any new permanent culverts installed within class I watercourses shall allow upstream and downstream passage of fish or listed aquatic species during any life stage and for the natural movement of bedload to form a continuous bed through the culvert and shall require an analysis and specifications demonstrating conformance with the intent of this section and subsection. - (h) The amendments to 14 CCR § 923.3 [943.3, 963.3] that became effective July 1, 2000 shall expire on December 31, 2009.
+Extra culverts beyond those shown in the THP map may be installed as necessary. - (b) The number of crossings shall be kept to a feasible minimum. - (c) Drainage structures on watercourses that support fish shall allow for unrestricted passage of all life stages of fish that may be present, and shall be fully described in the plan in sufficient clarity and detail to allow evaluation by the review team and the public, provide direction to the LTO for implementation, and provide enforceable standards for the inspector. - (d) When watercourse crossings, other drainage structures, and associated fills are removed, the following standards shall apply: - (1) Fills shall be excavated to form a channel that is as close as feasible to the natural watercourse grade and orientation, and that is wider than the natural channel. - (2) The excavated material and any resulting cut bank shall be sloped back from the channel and stabilized to prevent slumping and to minimize soil erosion.
+Where needed, this material shall be stabilized by seeding, mulching, rock armoring, or other suitable treatment. - (e) All permanent watercourse crossings that are constructed or reconstructed shall accommodate the estimated 100-year flood flow, including debris and sediment loads. - (f) Watercourse crossings and associated fills and approaches shall be constructed or maintained to prevent diversion of stream overflow down the road and to minimize fill erosion should the drainage structure become obstructed.
+The RPF may propose an exception where explained in the THP and shown on the THP map and justified how the protection provided by the proposed practice is at least equal to the protection provided by the standard rule. - (g) All new permanent culverts on Class I watercourses, where fish are always or seasonally present or where fish habitat is restorable, shall be planned, designed and constructed to allow upstream and downstream passage of fish or listed aquatic species during any life stage and for the natural movement of bedload to form a continuous bed through the culvert and shall require an analysis and specifications demonstrating conformance with the intent of this section and subsection.

-923.4, 943.4, 963.4 Road Maintenance [All Districts]
+923.4.
+943.4.
+963.4 Road Maintenance [All Districts]